mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-running.md

     ![](assets/ip-warmup-plan-send-time.png)

-1. Select an end time, which basically means the window within which we can execute warmup campaign in case there is any delays in audience job.
-If not specified, we will attempt at start time and fail.
-If end time is provided, we will execute the run between that window.
+1. Select an end time, which defines the window within which the IP warmup campaign can be executed in case there is any delays in audience segmentation job execution.
+If no end time is specified, the execution is attempted at the start time and will fail if the segmentation was not completed.

 1. Activate each run.
 Make sure you schedule a time early enough to allow for the segmentation job to be run. <!--explain how you can evaluate a proper time-->